fluent/fluentd-docs-gitbook/plugins/output/elasticsearch.md

 index_name fluentd.${tag}.%Y%m%d
 ```

-Time placeholder needs to set up tag and time in chunk\_keys.
-Also it
+Time placeholder needs to set up tag and time in `chunk_keys`.
+Also, it needs to
-needs to specify timekey for time slice of chunk:
+specify timekey for time slice of chunk:

 ```
 <buffer tag, time>